bmcnair2/bikesharing/README.md

 [link to dashboard](https://public.tableau.com/app/profile/ben.mcnair/viz/NYCCitibikeAnalysis_16715715092350/Story1)

 ## Overview of Statistical Analysis
-The purpose for this project was analyzing bikeshare data from CitiBike in New York City for investors interested in beginning a bikeshare program in Des Moines, Iowa.
+The purpose for this project is analyzing bikeshare data from CitiBike in New York City for investors interested in beginning a bikeshare program in Des Moines, Iowa.
 While Iowa cannot compare to the fast-paced life of NYC, this analysis might help answer a few key questions:
 - How long bikes are checked out for all riders and genders?
 - How many trips are taken by the hour for each day of the week, for all riders and genders?
 - A breakdown of what days of the week a user might be more likely to check out a bike, by type of user and gender.